-Ryan also spent 5 years serving as a Corporal in the Canadian Army as an infanteer.
+Ryan spent 5 years serving in the Canadian Army as an infanteer, and was promoted to the rank of Corporal.
 This was an important time as he gained many useful qualities, all of which are very necessary to be a good leader and efficient worker.
 During his initial training he was deemed the award “Top Soldier” out of his entire training company.

 Moving to Hamilton, he completed his Honours Bachelor of Science in Chemistry degree at McMaster University with a minor in Biochemistry.
 After completing his schooling there, he moved back to Toronto to finally pursue his passion and complete the 4-year Chinese Medicine Practitioner program at the Toronto School of Traditional Chinese Medicine under the tutelage of very talented Doctors from China.
 Here he learned the theory and applications behind acupuncture and Chinese herbs.
 He is now a member in good standing with the College of Traditional Chinese Medicine Practitioners and Acupuncturists of Ontario (CTCMPAO).